-Investment Adviser: Simplify Asset Management Inc. (the "Adviser").
+Investment Adviser: Simplify Asset Management Inc. ("SAMI").

-Portfolio Managers: David Berns, Chief Investment Officer of the Adviser; Shailesh Gupta, Portfolio Manager and Head of Trading for the Adviser; and Jason England, Portfolio Manager of the Adviser serve as portfolio managers of the Fund.
-Dr. Berns has served the Fund as a portfolio manager since it commenced operations in October 2022.
-Mr. Gupta has served the Fund as a portfolio manager since November 2023.
-Mr. England has served the Fund as a portfolio manager since November 2024.
-Dr. Berns, Mr. Gupta, and Mr. England are jointly and primarily responsible for the management of the Fund.
+Portfolio Managers: David Berns, Chief Investment Officer of the adviser, and Emilio Freire Bauzano, Portfolio Manager of the adviser serve as portfolio managers of the Fund.
+Messrs.
+Berns and Bauzano have each served the Fund as a portfolio manager since it commenced operations and are jointly and primarily responsible for the management of the Fund.